reetcodelabs/reetcode/README.md

 2. Run performance check on the website, and show that some images are causing poor load times.
 3. Task is to fix the loading of these images so they load at the correct time thus improving TTI of web page.

+### Defer offscreen background images task

+1. Build a statically generated site, a site generated from a CMS like Contentful or Directus.
+Or use an open source website fork.
+Or just a HTML, CSS and JS template index.html file.
+This site should have a component right down at the bottom that has a heavy sized background image.
+2. Run a performance check such that in the diagnosis, Lighthouse recommends deferring images.
+2. Task is to fix the loading of this background image so it loads at the correct time thus improving the TTI of the web page. (hint: use intersection observer.)

 ## Fix time to interactive

 - Youtube video embedded on landing page is making it load slowly, and the data shows that only 33% of customers visiting the page click and watch the video.